Do you run promotions in your salon?

 I’m sure you agree with me when I say that the right salon promotions can significantly help drive your salon business.
 You’ve now learned about the different goals you can have for different promotions depending on if you want to build your salon clientele or if you want to earn more with each client.

-You’ve also seen how you can select the different service and product for your promotion to ensure your promotion is attractive and profitable.
+You’ve also seen how you can select different services and products for your promotion to ensure your promotion is attractive and profitable.

 I hope you also got some inspiration from the salon marketing ideas I shared to help you advertise your salon offers.